lytranp/lytranp.github.io/_posts/others/2020-11-12-github-page-notes.md

 secondary: others
 date: 2020-11-12
 ---
-*This post was written as my thank to [Chris Emmery] (https://cmry.github.io/).
+*This post was written as my thank to [Chris Emmery](https://cmry.github.io/).

 I happened to read his blog and I also wanted to build a similar page as his one to write down what I learned.
 So, I emailed him and he provided me the tutorial to follow.
 Because I am very new to front-end, I also learned the way he structured on github.

-During the process of building Github Page, here are some of things that you might want to know.
+During the process of building Github Page, here are some things that you might want to know.

-## 1. Markdown
+## 1. Write markdown files

 I use Markdown, Math syntax, Image paste and integrate Github on Visual Studio code to write and upload posts.